gebirgslok/BricklinkSharp/README.md

 > :information_source: At the moment the project is assumed to be complete, nevertheless it will continue to be actively maintained to fix bugs and respond to API changes.
 If you encounter bugs or have suggestions for additional features then you can simply open an issue or submit a pull request.

+### 1.3.0
+ - Added CancellationToken support for all async methods
+ - Fixed **GetElementIdAsync** throws an exception if no element ID is available.
+The method now instead returns an empty array.

 ### 1.2.1
  - Fixed a typo in **JsonPropertyName** of the **UpdateInventory.StockRoomId** property that made it impossible for users to update the stock room ID, thanks to [JelleCeulemans](https://github.com/JelleCeulemans) ([bricklink store](https://store.bricklink.com/JelleCeulemans)).